juan-cardelino/stasm/README.md

 * OSX 10.9, STASM 4.1.0, cmake 2.8.12, clang 5.0, make 3.81, OpenCV 2.4.7

 User experiences:
 * I have reports of success in windows, however I'm didn't test it myself.
-Minor tweaking of libpng required.
+Minor tweaking of libpng might be required.

 ToDo
 ============